blossom-hub/blossom/documentation/CommandReference.md

 ```

 ### Meta
-View the list of accounts / commodities etc.
+View the list of accounts / commodities etc. Any text after the type of meta is likely to be used as a regex filter for that dataset.
 ```
 ] meta accounts
 ] meta commodities